Auth and API Keys

 API keys

-API keys provide programmatic access for automation, CI/CD pipelines, or external tools — anywhere a browser session isn't appropriate.
+API keys provide programmatic access for automation, CI/CD pipelines, or external tooling.

-Users create and manage API keys from the dashboard (/api-keys).
-An API key is used exactly like a Bearer token:
+Users create API keys from the dashboard (/api-keys).
+An API key works exactly like a Bearer token:

 -H "Authorization: Bearer vk_xxxxxxxxxxxxxxxx"